miSSkSambo/TryHackME_x_MWR/MWR/Assignments/week11.md

 # ⚠️ Disclaimer

 This repository is for **educational purposes only**.
-All activities were performed in a **controlled TryHackMe lab environment**.
+All activities were performed in a **controlled TryHackMe lab environment**

 ---